 9 times table

 For example, for 4 x 9, hold down the fourth finger on your left hand.
 This leaves three fingers before the bent finger, and six after it, meaning the answer is 36!

 10 times table

-For multiples of 10, it’s useful to understand place value.
+For multiples of 10, it’s really useful to understand place value.
 All you need to do is move one place to the left!
 And remember: all answers will end in 0.

 11 times table